Welcome

 Introduction

 When two or more people carry on business together, they may form a partnership.
 The Partnership Act 1890 (PA 1890) provides default rules, but most partnerships will want to tailor their arrangements by entering into a written partnership agreement.
 Such agreements are essential for clarifying rights and obligations, reducing disputes, and ensuring the partnership operates as intended.
+They also reduce the risk of operating a “partnership at will”, which may be terminated by any partner on notice, and which dissolves automatically on death or bankruptcy of a partner.
 This article examines the most common provisions included in partnership agreements and explains their legal effect for SQE1.

 Capital Contributions and Profit Sharing